Edge Carved Rock

 OS Maps - Landranger 119 (Buxton & Matlock), Explorer OL24 (The Peak District - White Peak Area)

-The main part of the design itself consists of a pair of touching ovals that both contain ten cups which are fairly evenly distributed within each oval, a deep cup with two outer rings and between the three motifs is what could be a spiral or possibly a modified cup and ring.
+The main part of the design itself consists of a pair of conjoined ovals that both contain ten cups which are fairly evenly distributed within each oval, a deep cup or bowl with two outer rings and between the three motifs is a smaller carving that could be a spiral or possibly a modified cup and ring.
 The lower part of the rock also has a couple of less distinct cups with rings.
 There are several additional grooves along the surface, most seem to be natural but others could be man-made or even natural faults that were then enhanced by the carvers.

 The rock is just to the east of Gardom's Edge Enclosure and close to several cairns.